ATHLETE

 Icon of person Kęstutis Šapka

-Kęstutis Šapka (born 15 November 1949) is a retired Lithuanian high jumper who represented the Soviet Union.
+Kęstutis Šapka (15 November 1949 – 11 October 2025) was a Lithuanian high jumper who represented the Soviet Union.
 He was inspired to become a professional high jumper after the 1968 Summer Olympics in Mexico and became one of the early adopters of Fosbury Flop.
 He retired due to recurring injuries.
 After retiring from competitions he worked as a trainer in Vilnius.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Kęstutis Šapka is the 1,677th most popular athlete (down from 1,520th in 2019), the 188th most popular biography from Lithuania (up from 190th in 2019) and the 7th most popular Lithuanian Athlete.
+His biography is available in 15 different languages on Wikipedia.
+Kęstutis Šapka is the 1,679th most popular athlete (down from 1,520th in 2024), the 191st most popular biography from Lithuania (down from 190th in 2019) and the 7th most popular Lithuanian Athlete.

 Memorability Metrics